 - Set specific meeting places and times with members of your group.
-Pick a spot everyone can find easily, like the Music Sales tent.
+Pick a spot everyone can find easily, like the Music Sales tent for example.

 - Make sure young children have an identification tag of some sort, with their name, your name and cell phone number (if you have one with you at the Festival.)

 - Have a plan (place and time to meet) if your children (or adult friends) get lost.
 FYI- Festival staff and volunteers direct all lost people to the police/first aid compound.

 - Park your car at Bass Park and take short walk to Rail Road Street or take shuttle bus (when in service) to the Festival.

 Don’t forget to bring: